charro/csv_validation/README.md

 Blazing fast format validations for your CSV files

-This is a Python lib with a Rust core that will allow you to validate huge CSV files (GBs) in seconds (or in few minutes for really huge files) using a minimal amount of memory.
+This is a Python lib with a Rust core that will allow you to validate huge CSV files (GBs) in seconds (or in a few minutes for really huge files) using a minimal amount of memory.

 ## Features

 - ✨ Validate both plain and gzipped CSV files
 - 🔍 Multiple validation types supported:
+  - Correct column name and order
   - Regular expressions
+  - Well-known formats (integer, decimal, etc.)
-  - Minimum/Maximum value checks
+  - Minimum/Maximum numerical value checks
   - Value set validation (allowed values)
-  - Column name and order validation
 - 🦀 + 🐍 Rust lib with Python bindings included
 - 📝 Detailed validation summaries with sample invalid values
 - 🚀 High performance with optimizations like regex pre-compilation